wadey/python-fitbit/README.md

 # Overview

-This client provides a simple way to dump fitbit data from www.fitbit.com until the official API is available
+This client provides a simple way to dump data from www.fitbit.com.
+Currently, this client uses the endpoints used by the flash graphs.
+Once the official API is announced, this client will be updated to use it.

 Right now, you need to log in to the site with your username / password, and then grab some information from the cookie.
 The cookie will look like: